Sezairi Sezali

-Sezairi Sezali (born 6 August 1987), more commonly known just as Sezairi, is a Malay Singaporean musician and singer-songwriter.
+Sezairi Sezali is a Singaporean musician and singer-songwriter.
 Sezairi rose to prominence after winning the third season of Singapore Idol in 2009.

 Sezairi signed with major label Sony Music Entertainment in 2015.
 In 2016, he released his self-titled EP.
 On 30 January 2020, he released his latest EP Undertones.
 In 2022, he became the first Singaporean artiste to achieve more than 100 million streams on Spotify.

 Early life

 Inheriting genes from his father who is an avid audiophile, Sezairi first discovered music at the age of 5 years old.
 His very first song was "Isabella", a Malay rock song popularised by the band Search in the 90s.
 He soon found himself sharing the same love for music.
 At the age of 14, he picked up the guitar to accompany his singing.
 That led him to form the band Juxtapose with him as frontman.
 With the band, Sezairi was first able to hone his skills as a musician, as well as a songwriter.
 It helped prepare him for what was to come in the Singapore Idol series, a nationwide televised singing competition in 2009.